crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 ###Final Video

 On the day of the final exam, you will each have 5 minutes to wow everyone with your finished product.
-And, being the theme of the course, we will ask you to do so in a 5 minute video.
+And, being a recurring theme of the course, we will ask you to do so in a 5 minute video.
 You all have a lot of work to showcase in those 5 minutes, so you keep it crisp and on-point.
 Your video should:

 1. Motivate the problem you are trying to solve or question you are trying to answer, and why crowdsourcing is an especially good fit for solving/answering it.